GW Recaps–The Book of Joel: Chapter Twelve, Thirteen, Sam & Laura

 Back in London, Antony finds him.
 They stay together for a year or so, but Antony is unstable and uses drugs.
 Eventually Joel moves out, and Antony feels betrayed, even writing a song about Joel that he makes Joel listen to.
 Joel is not very impressed.

-Playlist: Feels like time for some Depeche Mode.
-Depeche Mode is one of those groups, like Erasure, who can always fit into a Gabriel’s World story.
+Feels like time for some Depeche Mode.
+Depeche Mode is one of those groups, like Erasure, who can always fit into a Gabriel’s World story, like with Personal Jesus

 Take second best /Put me to the test